wrightben/codeeval/String Permutations.md

 ### My Solution:

 The function below solves the test as it’s presented on CodeEval.
-(I believe the input file consists of a single line, and the word is hat, exactly as it appears in the example.) *This function will fail for words longer than three letters.* However, the basic algorithm is the same for longer words, but there are n-number of letter shifts required.
+(I believe the input file consists of a single line, and the word is hat, exactly as it appears in the example.)

+*This function will fail for words longer than three letters.* However ...

+The basic algorithm is the same for longer words, but there are n-number of letter shifts required.
 In the case of the word help, the function below will produce 8 of the permutations (help, elph, lphe, phel, and the inverse of each, pleh, hple, etc.).

 We know that there are 24 permutations when we use all four letters according to N!, or (4\*3\*2\*1).
 So where are the other 16?
 We need to shift a letter and perform the same function.
 If we take help, and make it ehlp, and then run the function below, we’ll produce another 8 of the permutations.
 So, to get the last 8, we’ll need to shift again and make ehlp into hlep.